-Summer…a time to unwind, get a tan, find some peace and quiet, take a vacation, drink a few extra drinks, eat a few extra treats and before you know it your health endeavors have taken a left turn at Albuquerque.
-While it’s perfectly acceptable to let go every once in a while, especially when we are on our summer vacation, there are a few ways to avoid those unneeded extra calories.
+Summer…a time to unwind, soak up the sun, find some peace and quiet, take a vacation, drink a few extra drinks, eat a few extra treats and before you know it your health endeavors have taken a left turn at Albuquerque.
+While it’s perfectly acceptable to let go every once in a while, especially when we are on our summer vacation, there are a few ways to avoid those unneeded extras.

 1. EAT IN

 Restaurants serve large portions and we eat it!
 Who wants to waste food?
 Most restaurant meals contain more fat, calories and sodium than those we would make on our own.
 When on vacation, if you have access to a kitchen, use it.
-Make healthy choices at the grocery store and cook your own meals.
+Make healthy choices at the grocery store, cook your own meals and take advantage of the fresh, local produce.
 If you’re in a hotel and have only a mini bar, bring a cooler to store your fresh and healthy snacks.
-You will still eat out and that is ok.
+You will still eat out and that’s okay!

 2. CHOOSE WISELY

 When you do eat out, there are a few ways to cut back on calories as well.
 You can order half portions, share meals, choose from a ‘healthy’ part of the menu, eat an appetizer as the meal (usually smaller portions), and take home left overs.
 It’s also ok to customize your order.
 Ask for oil and vinegar on your salad rather than the house dressing, order your burger without the cheese or the bun, ask that your veggies be steamed in water rather than butter.

 You are on vacation for goodness sakes!
 Take the time to slow down and enjoy every part of your experience, including the meal.
 Research shows that when we aren’t rushed to eat our food, we tend to eat less because our bellies have time to tell us we are full before we eat the entire plate.